AnyLog-co/documentation/sql setup.md

 In addition, different nodes in the network can use different physical databases for the same logical database.

 ## Connecting to a local database
 The command ***connect dbms*** associate a logical database to a physical database.
-In addition, the command parameters provide the connection information to the physical database.
+The command parameters provide the connection information to the physical database.
 Note that different databases require different connection info.

 Usage:
 <pre>